Marine initiatives planned for April 2024 – April 2026

 Description

-The proposed regulatory changes would repeal all requirements related to boating safety test course accreditation.
+The proposed regulations would repeal all requirements related to boating safety test course accreditation.
 Instead of being governed by the Competency of Operators of Pleasure Craft Regulations (COPCR), course accreditation requirements would be established externally.
 Transport Canada plans to incorporate these requirements as part of the criteria for a bidding process, through which successful course providers would be awarded contracts.
-Additionally, the proposed changes would introduce accreditation and test materials access fees for course providers, helping to recover costs.
-The proposed changes would also grant the Minister of Transport the authority to suspend or revoke course accreditation and a Pleasure Craft Operator Cards for non-compliance with the Regulations and would change the conditions under which a Rental Boat Safety Checklist may be used in lieu of a Pleasure Craft Operator Card.
+Additionally, the proposed regulations would introduce accreditation and test materials access fees for course providers, helping to recover costs.
+The proposed regulations would also grant the Minister of Transport the authority to suspend or revoke course accreditation and a Pleasure Craft Operator Cards for non-compliance with the Regulations and would change the conditions under which a Rental Boat Safety Checklist may be used in lieu of a Pleasure Craft Operator Card.

 Impacts on Canadians, including businesses